 - It comes with an In-Home Display (or IHD for short), enabling better insights into your hourly energy usage, so you can make more informed and energy efficient decisions.

-- SMETS2 smart meters stay smart even if you do switch suppliers, though we hope you never do!
+- SMETS2 smart meters stay smart even if you do switch suppliers (but we hope you never do!)

 Do I have to pay to upgrade my meter?